 It's also great to serve to guests and friends, because while it's very easy to make, cold brew coffee is very "high brow" giving it a luxurious and impressive vibe.

-In addition to this cold brew coffee, try making my Starbucks Copycat Iced Brown Sugar Shaken Espresso and Iced Mocha!
+For more homemade coffee recipes, try my Starbucks Copycat Iced Brown Sugar Shaken Espresso and Iced Mocha!
 Even without a coffee machine, you can make a decent espresso or espresso drink using my recipes for French Press Espresso or AeroPress Espresso.

 For another cold coffee variation, try making an iced Americano by diluting hot espresso with ice and cold water.
 This method creates a coffee beverage that is very similar to an iced coffee.